 One-Time Awards from Department Funds

 If you have one-time department funding to disperse to undergraduate students as awards, please download the instructions here and attach it to your award request email to award.recommend@ubc.ca for processing.
-After department transfers funds to ES in Workday, it'll take 5-10 business days to process your request.
+After receiving instructions from ES on where to transfer funds, respond to the ServiceNow ticket created with the journal ID to avoid delays in processing.
+It'll take 10-15 business days to process the one-time award assignment and offer award to student.
 Should the financial aid to students from department funds be recurring in nature, we can assist in setting up a permanent award to make the process easier.